-LINK 2: LEGAL REPORT ABOUT THE STATE OF ALARM COVID-19: “ON THE LEGALITY OF THE LOCKDOWN AND THE FINES IMPOSED DURING THE STATE OF ALARM”
+LINK 3: LEGAL REPORT ABOUT THE STATE OF ALARM COVID-19: “ON THE LEGALITY OF THE LOCKDOWN AND THE FINES IMPOSED DURING THE STATE OF ALARM”.
+MAY 2020 (Spanish version)

 Many lay people, even professionals are not fully familiar with states of alarm, due to their rare and exceptional nature, which makes it even more difficult to totally comprehend its legal implications.

 The majority of citizens might assume that our Governments will always respect and abide by the laws and consequently they will have our best interest at heart.
 However, in the harsh world we live in, that assumption might not always be true, (at least not in Spain), and consequently, we must always be alert and vigilant, unless we wish that our confidence to be turned into a “reckless optimism”.
 This rings particularly true when we analyse (strictly from a legal point of view), the serious implications to our constitutional rights, of the severe lockdown associated with the state of alarm, as well as the gargantuan sanctions regime imposed for its infringement.